Charles Napier (British Army officer, born 1782): Peninsular War

-Bermuda Garrison and American War of 1812
+Bermuda Garrison and War of 1812

 Napier subsequently served in Bermuda, where the 102 Regiment was posted in 1812 to the Bermuda Garrison, stationed at St. George's Garrison.
 Bermuda, part of British North America and in the process of becoming an Imperial fortress, was the main base in winter of the North America Station of the Royal Navy, and his brother Henry Napier, at the time a naval lieutenant serving on a frigate that belonged to the station, was frequently in Bermuda.

-The American War of 1812 commenced with a declaration of war by the United States as the regiment was leaving England.
+The War of 1812 commenced with a declaration of war by the United States as the regiment was leaving England.
 In 1813, Lieutenant-Colonel Sir Thomas Sydney Beckwith arrived in Bermuda to command a force tasked with raiding the Atlantic Seaboard of the United States, specifically in the region of Chesapeake Bay, with Napier as his Second-in-Command.
 Beckwith split the force into two brigades: one, composed of the 102nd Regiment, Royal Marines, and a unit recruited from French prisoners of war, was under Napier's command, and the other under Lieutenant-Colonel Williams of the Royal Marines.

 Embarking aboard naval vessels engaged on the American coast on 8 June 1813, they took part in raids on the Atlantic coast of the United States, including the Battle of Craney Island on 22 June 1813.
-Minus the two companies of Frenchmen, they left the Chesapeake and landed at Halifax, Nova Scotia, on 20 September, 1813.
+Minus the two companies of Frenchmen, they left the Chesapeake and landed at Halifax, Nova Scotia, on 20 September 1813.
 The Royal Marine battalion and Royal Marine Artillery were to go to Quebec under the command of Beckwith, leaving Napier a brigade of 1,000 infantry and three artillery pieces.
 It had been proposed to move the 102nd to operations in the American south, but this was not carried out.
 Napier transferred by exchange to the 50th Regiment of Foot in September, 1813.

 The 102nd Regiment was in Maine at the cessation of hostilities (the Treaty of Ghent was signed on 24 December 1814 by the negotiators, ratified by the Prince Regent on 27 December, and by the United States President on 17 February, ending the war).

 After three years at New Brunswick, it embarked in the autumn of 1817 to return to England under the command of Major Gustavus Rochford.

 Napier served as governor of Kefalonia in the Ionian Islands, from 1822 to 1830, and wrote a book about the island.
 Later he served on a diplomatic mission to Greece during its War of Independence, a conflict in which he had great sympathy for the Greeks.
 He also wrote two more books on Greece and the Ionian Islands.